jepstein-eagle/adaptable/README.md

 ## Installing AdapTable

-AdapTable is distributed via a [private npm registry - https://registry.adaptabletools.com](https://registry.adaptabletools.com).
+AdapTable is distributed via a private npm registry [https://registry.adaptabletools.com](https://registry.adaptabletools.com).

-#### Note
 To gain access to this private registry please email the [Adaptable Tools Support Team](mailto:support@adaptabletools.com) who can advise you on how to get a commercial license.

 If you have previously received credentials from the Adaptable Tools Support Team, then to install AdapTable, please follow these steps: